 internal qualities of the Father

-Jesus gave the same salutation as the angels, “Do not be afraid,” but then
+Jesus gave the salutation of angels, “Do not be afraid,” but

-something the angles cannot say.
-The angels are a creation of God; they had a
+can say.
+The angels were created; they had a

-beginning, but Jesus had no beginning; He was the first; He preceded
+beginning, but Jesus had no beginning.
+He has preceded everything,

 18, “I am alive forevermore.”
 To say that He is the last sounds like

-Christ will be the last to expire on the very last day of eternity, but that
+Christ will be the last to expire at the end of eternity, but that day will

-last day will never come, and had there been a first day of eternity, Jesus
+never come, and had there been a first day of eternity, Jesus would have

-beginning, because He always lived with His Father, anymore than eternal life
+beginning, because He always lived with His Father, and eternal life doesn't

 Rev 1-17